KumarNavish/Twitter-Hate-and-counter-speakers/README.md

-# Interaction Dynamics of Hate and Counter speakers on Twitter
+# Analyzing the hate and counter speech accounts on Twitter

 In this [Paper](https://arxiv.org/pdf/1812.02712.pdf) we perform  several __lexical, linguistic and psycholinguistic__ analysis on various characteristics of users involved in a tweet-reply conversation in order to study the involved behavioral complexities.